mieweb/docs/content/functions/portal-management/patient-portal-first-time-setup-and-configuration.md

 1. Add the appropriate document type to the system.
 2. Add the appropriate order item:
-    1. Enter the order name
+    a.
+Enter the order name
-    2. Set the order type to <em>Questionnaires</em>
+    b.
+Set the order type to <em>Questionnaires</em>
-    3. Select the corresponding document type that was added to the system
+    c.
+Select the corresponding document type that was added to the system
-    4. Set the Insert As field to Pending.
+    d.
+Set the Insert As field to Pending.
 3. Add the order item to the Portal Consent orders picklist
 4. Add a flowsheet (named the same as the order item)
-    1. <em>Observations will likely need to be created prior to building and utilizing this flowsheet.</em>
+    a.  <em>Observations will likely need to be created prior to building and utilizing this flowsheet.</em>
-    2. Add a WHERE clause to the Required section of this flowsheet, to ensure that portal users not accepting the terms and conditions of the consent form will not be permitted access or be able to proceed further in the portal.
+    b.
+Add a WHERE clause to the Required section of this flowsheet, to ensure that portal users not accepting the terms and conditions of the consent form will not be permitted access or be able to proceed further in the portal.
 Add the following WHERE clause to the Required section:
         `
         observationValueByName('insert the consent observation') === 'Yes' ?
 0 : -1`